Lee Ho-jin (footballer)

 Lee Ho-Jin (이호진; born 9 March 1983) is a South Korean football defender.
-He has also played for Spanish club Racing de Santander, South Korean club Incheon United, Finnish club JJK, Thai Premier League club Insee-Police Utd and South Korean second-tier Korea National League side Goyang Kookmin Bank FC.
+He has played for Spanish club Racing de Santander, South Korean club Incheon United, Finnish club JJK, Thai Premier League club Insee-Police Utd and South Korean second-tier Korea National League side Goyang Kookmin Bank FC.

 Career

 He joined Racing de Santander in February 2006, but he suffered from injuries.
 His La Liga debut was 24 May 2006, in the last game of the 2005–2006 season against Villarreal CF. After two years at the club, he transferred to Incheon United.

 He has had a tryout with the Finnish club FC Haka who wanted Lee to play as a left back, but he was not signed.
 In March 2009 he joined Finnish club JJK on a tryout.
 He was loaned to FC Jyväskylä Blackbird in August 2009.